qeAsdF/system_engineering-devops/README.md

-the script writing task in learning GitHub
+The script writing task in learning GitHub